diggr/tulpa/README.md

 # TULPA

-Build research datasets and visualizations from videogame metadata.
+Build research datasets and visualizations with videogame metadata.

 ## Requirements